The Foot and Ankle Sports Institute

 The Goal: Gradually "wake up" the tendon after an Achilles rupture.

-What to Expect: You'll transition into a tall walking boot with Achilles wedges, which is also relevant for Achilles tendonitis treatment.
+What to Expect: You'll begin formal Physical Therapy focused on recovery isolated Achilles tendon strengthening exercises.
+You'll transition into a tall walking boot with Achilles wedges, which is also relevant for Achilles tendon strengthening treatment.
 We start with a high lift and remove one wedge every 1–2 weeks to slowly stretch the tendon back to neutral, ensuring a careful approach to recovery following an Achilles tendon rupture.
-This method aligns with minimally invasive surgery techniques that aim to promote healing.
+This method aligns with minimally invasive surgery techniques that aim to promote healing and restore strength.

 Phase 3: Strengthening (Weeks 6–12)

-The Goal: Ditch the boot and start walking in shoes after dealing with an Achilles rupture.
+The Goal: Regain strength in order to ditch the boot and start walking in shoes.

-What to Expect: You'll begin formal Physical Therapy focused on recovery from your Achilles tendonitis.
-You’ll transition from the boot to supportive sneakers—often with a small heel lift remaining—as you start strengthening your calf muscles following your Achilles tendon rupture.
-This may be part of your overall Achilles tendonitis treatment, especially if you've undergone minimally invasive surgery.
+What to Expect: You’ll transition from the boot to supportive sneakers, often with a small heel lift remaining as you start strengthening your calf muscles following your Achilles tendon rupture.

 Phase 4: Return to Sport (Months 4–9)

-What to Expect: Jogging typically begins around month 6 for those recovering from Achilles tendonitis, with a full return to competitive sports, including cutting and jumping, occurring between months 9 and 12.
-For effective recovery, consider discussing Achilles Tendonitis Treatment options or exploring minimally invasive surgery with your healthcare provider.
+What to Expect: Jogging typically begins around month 4 for those recovering from Achilles tendon rupture, with a full return to competitive sports, including cutting and jumping, occurring between months 6 and 9.
+For effective recovery, consider discussing minimally invasive surgery with your healthcare provider.

 Achilles Tear, Achilles Rupture, Achilles, Tendonitis, Achilles tendonitis, ESWT, shockwave